vitorgalvao/tiny-scripts/README.md

 ### customise-terminal-notifier
 Script to setup terminal-notifier with a custom icon

-### dropboxtimer
-Script to add files to your dropbox, and delete them a set number of days later

 ### fastmerge
 Script to quickly pull and push [github](https://github.com/) pull requests to keep commit history cleaner, merging directly to master and closing the pull request